 What I had to keep focusing on, in order to stay sane and stay on the planet, was to pause everything and focus on a few meditative breathes.
 Just stop.
 And breathe.
 It worked.
 But it wasn’t enough.
 The pain of transformation and re-entry into my new life continued.

 This man changed my perspective on life and my future goals.
-But that’s what David does.
+But that’s what he does.
 He’s an executive life coach.
 Helping c-level (not me) executives move from their primary careers to “what’s next.”
 And he’s very good at what he does.
 25+ years in, and he’s also an expert in the industry.
-David and I shared 147 connections on LinkedIn.
-All of my “mentors” and “goto thinkers” were also 1st level connections with David.
+He and I shared 147 connections on LinkedIn.
+All of my “mentors” and “goto thinkers” were also 1st level connections with this man.

-And David told me his story.
-And we agreed to work together, we agreed that I could help David’s company do a better job of marketing itself online.
+And he started out by telling me his story.
+And we agreed to work together, we agreed that I could help his company do a better job of marketing itself online.
 A relationship was formed.
 But something deeper was also formed, from our first meeting.
 We understood each other, trusted each other, in a rare and powerful way.
 I knew from the first meeting, that David and I were going to powerfully change each other’s lives, in a great way.

 Option 2: Continuing with my freelance gig (Fluent Social) and wing the benefits with my 2018 Obamacare coverage.